agiliq/agiliq-jekyll/_posts/2021-07-09-django-apm-with-datadog.md

 layout: post
 comments: true
 title:  "Django application monitoring with datadog"
-description: "Django application monitoring allows us to analyse the pitfalls of the application so that we can fix it and improve the application."
+description: "Django application monitoring allows us to analyze the pitfalls of the application so that we can fix it and improve the application."
 keywords: "django, performance, datadog"
 date: 2021-07-09
 categories: [Django, Performance, Monitoring]